Go to page content

 Topical Ointments That Soothe The Pain

-A physician will usually prescribe creams, foams, or suppositories that contain hydrocortisone to reduce inflammation.
-They may also recommend a medicated cream to promote healing, a topical muscle relaxant to loosen the anal muscles, or an anesthetic ointment to reduce pain.
+A physician will usually prescribe creams, foams, or suppositories that contain hydrocortisone to reduce inflammation in the anal sphincter.
+They may also recommend a medicated cream to promote healing, a topical muscle relaxant ointment to loosen the anal muscles, or an anesthetic ointment to reduce pain.

 A physician may also suggest nitroglycerine or calcium channel blockers to speed up healing by increasing blood flow to the affected area.
 In some cases, they may inject botulinum toxin type A (Botox) into the anal sphincter.
 This paralyzes the muscle to relieve pain and stimulate healing.